 Courses which do not span the length of the semester are considered to be "module" courses.
 This includes 7 week courses during fall and spring terms and most courses attended during the summer.
 Students may be considered to have withdrawn, even if a module course is completed.
-If a student drops one or more courses and is no longer actively attending any courses, the student is considered withdrawn for financial aid purposes and aid must be adjusted accordingly.
+If a student drops one or more courses and is no longer actively attending, the student may be considered withdrawn for financial aid purposes and aid may be adjusted accordingly.
 Students enrolled in future modules may be required to submit written confirmation they plan to attend those courses.

 The Office of Scholarships and Financial Aid is notified bi-weekly of students who have dropped or withdrawn from all courses.
 For students who appear on this list, and have officially withdrawn, a Return to Title IV Aid calculation will be completed within 45 days from the date the withdraw occurred.
 For students who withdraw unofficially, a report will be processed after grades post each semester, and the Return to Title IV calculation will be completed within 45 days of that date.

-The student will receive a paper letter from the Office of Scholarships and Financial Aid typically within one to three weeks after fully withdrawing from classes in any semester.
-This letter will inform the student of what aid was returned and other pertinent information regarding loan repayment.
+The student will receive a paper letter and email notification from the Office of Scholarships and Financial Aid typically within one to three weeks after fully withdrawing from classes in any semester.
+This notification will inform the student what aid was returned and other pertinent information regarding loan repayment.
 The Cashier’s Office will mail a billing statement shortly after this to inform the student of any remaining balance to the institution or to the Department of Education.